Close Reading a Text and Avoiding Pitfalls

 Choosing an idea without any support.

-Once you have some general points to focus on, write your possible ideas and answer they questions they suggest.
+Once you have some general points to focus on, write your possible ideas and answer the questions that they suggest.

 Question: How does Conrad develop the idea that all classes of society are corrupt?